 Towards improved PBTK modelling for organic (ionizable) chemicals

 Our aim is to quantitatively understand and predict the uptake, distribution, transformation and excretion of organic chemicals in organisms.
-This knowledge will help to elucidate bioaccumulation and toxic effects of chemicals and thus improve the risk assessment for organic chemicals without any animal testing.
+This knowledge will help to elucidate bioaccumulation and toxic effects of chemicals and should allow a risk assessment for organic chemicals without any animal testing.

 Transport across membranes: